JamesChampionGitHub/ttysh/README.md

 Make TTYSH your daily driver from the tty.

-Works on Arch based systems with the Pacman package manager.
+Works on Arch Linux based systems with the Pacman package manager.